 Fort Bragg also boasts a Tattoo Museum.
 It is one of the few public museums in the world that displays artifacts related to tattooing.
 The museum is located in a building with an original Victorian storefront.
 Open daily and tours are available.
 Triangle Tattoo & Museum 356 N Main St Fort Bragg, CA 9543

 The Guest House Museum, which is located across the street from the Tattoo Museum, is an architectural treasure in the town.
 Constructed in 1892 from coastal redwood, it was the private home of one of the early lumber company owners.
 343 N Main St, Fort Bragg, CA 95437

 The train is popular with train enthusiasts, both young and old.
-Please note that the train only runs part of the year, so be sure to check schedules so you are not disappointed.
+Please note that the train only runs part of the year, so be sure to check schedules, so you are not disappointed.

 Point Cabrillo Light Station

 Point Cabrillo Light Station State Historic Park is located about six miles south of Fort Bragg.
-It includes a small museum, a light station keeper’s house that has been stocked with period pieces and nice walking trails.
+It includes a small museum, a light station keeper’s house that has been stocked with period pieces and lovely walking trails.
 A small gift shop and friendly docents are ready to answer any questions you might have.
 13800 Point Cabrillo Dr, Mendocino, CA 95460

 Fort Bragg’s remote location on the coast means it takes a bit of effort to reach the town.
-From Highway 101, take State Route 20 west out or Willits.
+From Highway 101, take State Route 20 west out of Willits.
 It is about one-hour travel time from Willits.
 Fort Bragg is located 200 miles north of San Francisco.
 There are plenty of lodging options in the area, from quaint bed and breakfasts to camping at MacKerricher State Park.